 Bring photo albums.
 Sure, you can—and should—trot out those dusty "analog" albums that everyone loves.
 But don't forget to collect and organize family photos digitally for future reference.

 Take a group photo.
 Book a professional photo session through your hotel, resort, or cruise line.
 Pricey?
 It can be—but it's worth the quality of the photography, shot composition, and professional printing.

 Make a music video.
-You may have to leave the tech to the teens, but it's way easier than you think to shoot and edit your own family's take on, say, "Call Me Maybe," or "Good Time."
+You may have to leave the tech to the teens, but it's way easier than you think to shoot and edit your own family's take on, say, "Shake It Off," or "Uptown Funk."
 Trust us, the laughter will linger long after you've packed your bags and headed home.

 Ask the kids to make name tags or dinner-table place cards.
 Pack craft paper and crayons and make the little ones feel like big shots by having them create name tags or place cards for themselves and the grownups.
 It's a colorful way to decorate your dinner table, and the sentimental value of those mini-masterpieces will only go up as the years go by.